Varicose Veins

 Symptoms

-- Achy or heavy feeling in the legs
+- A heavy, tired feeling in your legs

-- Worse pain after sitting or standing for a long time
+- Pain that gets worse after sitting or standing too long

 Risk Factors